Skip to main content

 General Tips

-• Test locally first with circuit run before publishing
+• Test locally first with circuit run before uploading

 • Use debug: true / debug=True for verbose logging that won’t appear in the user-facing UI